 Philosophy of mind, philosophy of language, feminism in philosophy

-I'm curious about how much of our mental activity — including our perceptual experiences — we manage to express in language; how much one's physical location could affect not only what one can know, but what one can think.
-I'm also exploring whether justice can be done to the richness of our interactions with young children (and adults who never learn to speak) while still thinking of linguistic content as a good model for mental content.
+That current project overlaps with moral psychology.
+Earlier work (on expression and silencing) dug into the territory shared by philosophy of language and philosophy of mind.
+I continue to be curious about how much of our mental activity — including our perceptual experiences — we manage to express in language, and how much one's physical and social location can affect not only what one can know, but what one can think.
+I'm also curious about whether we can do justice to the richness of our interactions with young children (and adults who never learn to speak) while still thinking of linguistic content as a good model for mental content.

-- "Managing Mismatch Between Belief and Behavior," forthcoming in Pacific Philosophical Quarterly.
+- "Managing Mismatch Between Belief and Behavior," Pacific Philosophical Quarterly 95 (September 2014)

 - "Illocution and Expectations of Being Heard," Out from the Shadows: Analytical Feminist Contributions to Traditional Philosophy, ed. by Sharon L. Crasnow and Anita M. Superson (Oxford University Press, 2012)

 - "Delusions and Dispositionalism about Belief," Mind and Language 26 (November 2011)

 - "Delusions and Not-Quite-Beliefs," Neuroethics (2011, doi: 10.1007/s12152-011-9126-4)

 - "Modeling Expressing on Demonstrating," Journal of Philosophical Research (February 2011)

 - "Showing by Avowing," Acta Analytica 25 (March 2010)

 - "Pains, Imperatives, and Intentionalism," Journal of Philosophy 106 (March 2009)